mjkillough/ross/README.md

     $ make
     $ ./qemu.sh

-To exit out of QEMU, hit: Cntrl + A, C, q, enter
+To exit out of QEMU, hit: Ctrl + A, C, q, enter

+## Debugging

-To start QEMU with GDB, stopped on the first instruction, pass `-s -S` to ./qemu.sh.
+To start QEMU with GDB stopped on the first instruction, pass `-s -S` to `./qemu.sh`.

+To launch GDB, run `arm-none-eabi-gdb` from the root of the repo.
+(The repo contains a `.gdbinit` file, which sets up symbols and connects to a running QEMU session).

+Useful tips:
+* To enter the GDB curses UI, either press `C-x C-a` or pass `-tui`.
+* When debugging ASM, `layout asm` and `stepi`/`si` are useful.